Basic Units of Electric Circuits

 Electric resistance is also a function of the cross section of the wire, as well as its temperature.

-The ampere (A) is a basic SI unit consisting of the amount of electric charge or number of electrons that pass a point in a electrical circuit in one second.
-The volt (V) is the electrical potential causing electrons to move through a wire.
+The ampere (A) is a basic SI unit consisting of the amount of electric charge or number of electrons that pass a point in a electric circuit in one second.
+The volt (V) is the electric potential causing electrons to move through a wire.
 It is a joule of energy per coulomb of charge.
-The ohm (Ω) is the unit of electrical resistance equal to the 1 volt divided by 1 ampere.
+The ohm (Ω) is the unit of electric resistance equal to the 1 volt divided by 1 ampere.

 Excel in what you do